What Your Donations Support At Eagle Creek

-Reverend Dr. Bruce Ewing – Executive Director
+Reverend Dr. Bruce Ewing – Counseling Director

 A retired Chaplain, Lieutenant Colonel with 28 years of military service and a collective Pastoral service of 44 years.
 He is an Associate Pastor at Shreveport Community Church and serves as Marriage and Family Relationship Consultant.
 Reverend Ewing is a member of The Assemblies Of God fellowship of believers.

 Dr. Ewing and his wife, Valerie, have two daughters–Brecia Patrice and Vernae Jarita.
 The entire family is committed to serving the Body of Christ

 Susan Smith – Office Manager / Events Coordinator

 Susan has been involved with Eagle Creek Recovery Center in some capacity since its beginning.
 She began by working with the children of the support group members, then became an administrative assistant to the Founder, next she was moved to Office Manager (which includes processing payments, scholarships etc.), and she is currently Office Manager and Events Coordinator for Eagle Creek Recovery Center.
 She has also been on staff at Shreveport Community Church for over 30 years.
 Susan has been a part of many areas of ministry within Shreveport Community Church, some of which include Early Childhood Ministry Director, Director of the Children’s cast for Songs of the Season – a large production that brings Christmas to our city, Winner’s Circle Summer Camp – an outreach to the disadvantaged children of our city, and she has assisted with various events and outreaches.
 In her spare time Susan loves teaching elementary spirit groups at Evangel Christian Academy.